psilore/psilore/README.md

 - Currently working on - An event syncronizing application for families with Neuropsychiatric Disease
 - Learning OSINT, behavioral user studies
 - Always looking to help out, just drop a dm!
+- Oh yes!
+I am going to ride this out...

 Drop a dm if you need anything!